Zindan Gate: Middle Ages

 Rampart just south of the gate was probed during archaeological surveys and the walls of the Roman castrum Singidunum were discovered.
 Singidunum predated present fortress, and Belgrade in general.

 The fortress, for centuries being on borderline of various states, consisted of Upper Towen and Lower Town.
 Unsuccessful attempt by the Ottomans sultan Murad II to conquer Belgrade in 1440, showed that gates within the fortress are among the main weak spots in defense of the city.
 Hungarian forces, which held the fortress at the time, walled the Upper Town's Southern Gate, and the Eastern Gate took its role.
 Between 1440 and 1456, both Eastern Gates (in Upper and Lower Town), were supplemented with barbicans, which also included gates - Eastern Gate II in the Lower Town, and Zindan Gate in the Upper Town.

-The gate was built between two round towers to modernize the fortress, and to enhance the defense of the Eastern Gate (today Despot's Gate), which, at the time, was the main entrance into the city.
+The gate was built between two round towers in order to modernize the fortress and to reinforce the defense of the Eastern Gate (today Despot's Gate), which, at the time, was the main entrance into the city.
 It was built as an outpost, or barbican, made of two massive semi-round towers, with the passage between them.
 At the time, there was a moat in front of the gate, crossed by the drawbridge, while the space between the gate and the cornered tower of the Upper Town was closed with the 11 m tall, arched bridge.
 Above the gate's arch there is a small, rectangle niche, with an alcove for the icon of the saint, protector of the city.
-On the towers, and arch wall which connects them, there are seven cannon openings.
+Atop the towers and the connecting arch wall can be seen seven cannon openings.

 The gate was situated in front of the former Southern Gate.
 It functioned as the main entrance into the Upper Town and the first defense of the Eastern Gate.
 It is strategically placed on an elevation, which sharply descends from the Arched Rampart into the Lower Town and the confluence of Danube and Sava.
 This left only a small, restricted access from the land which was easily controlled.
 Below the Zindan Gate is the Eastern Gate II which had the same role, but in the defense of the Lower Town's Eastern Gate.
 The Zindan Gate's line of fire, which included seven cannons, was one of the most modern solutions used in Europe at the time.
 The 1456 Siege of Belgrade under sultan Mehmed II the Conqueror was the first recorded artillery defense in the fortress, which helped to again defend the city from the Ottomans.